singhg93/flask_jwt_authenticator/README.md

 Validating the token

-To validate the token, we need to send the csrf as a header in 'X-CSRF-TOKEN'.
-Also, if we use a web browser, the JWT tokens are included in the cookies automatically but when using `curl`, we need to include those as cookies in the header as well.
-Since we stored the cookies in cookies.txt, we can use that file to send cookies to the server
+To validate the token, jwt and csrf is sent in the request headers as cookies.
+To include cookies in the header, the cookies.txt file can be used which was created when the user logged in.

 ```
 $ curl -b cookies.txt http://localhost:5000/auth/validate_token